 7. Helps Control Blood Sugar Levels

 The risk of type 1 and 2 diabetes is very high in people with high levels of blood sugar.
 Studies show that there exists a correlation between a high number of unhealthy gut bacteria to the onset of type 1 diabetes.
 Another study shows that while the diets between some human subjects were similar, their blood sugar levels were not.
 This indicates that having a thriving ecosystem of gut flora can contribute to the maintenance of lower blood sugar levels.

-Here are 9 reasons to choose BIOHM Probiotics from BIOHM Health:
+Here are a few reasons to choose BIOHM Probiotics from BIOHM Health: